xiangao/reproducible-research/content/01-introduction/index.md

 * Greater potential for extensions; higher impact

-\note{Doing things properly (writing clear, documented, well-tested code) is time consuming, but it could save you a ton of aggravation down the road.
+Doing things properly (writing clear, documented, well-tested code) is time consuming, but it could save you a ton of aggravation down the road.
 Ultimately, you'll be more efficient, and your work will have greater impact.

 Your code and analyses will be easier to debug, maintain, and extend.
-}

 - - - - -